checkLoopIteratorNaming

 UseVariableCasing (boolean): Set to true to use the

-to verify the correct casing of the iterator variable.
-IfcheckVariableCasing
+Casingparameter fromcheckVariableCasingto verify the correct casing of the iterator variable.
+IfcheckVariableCasingis not configured in the same configuration file,UseVariableCasingdefaults to false.

 By maintaining a convention on iterator variables, these can easily be distinguished.